 All fishing on Loch Leven, whether for brown trout or pike, must be done from a boat as there is no bank fishing permitted.
-The fishing is under the management of Loch Leven Fisheries which has a well-maintained fleet of 18 boats, most of which are still 18 foot clinker built boats dating back over 100 years – but there have been some recent additions of Coulam 16 boats made from glass-reinforced plastic.
+The fishing is under the management of Loch Leven Fisheries which has a well-maintained fleet of modern Coulam boats made from glass-reinforced plastic.
 All boats are equipped with outboard motors and life jackets.

-It is possible to hire rods, reels, tackle & flies from fishery staff but arrangements should be made in advance (please call Michael on 07894 899532
+It is possible to hire rods, reels, tackle & flies from fishery staff but arrangements should be made in advance.
+Please call Willie on 07867 978042.

-We can arrange for experienced ghillies (boatmen) to accompany you out onto the loch and advise on areas to fish and tactics, line weights and flies to use.
+We can arrange for experienced ghillies to accompany you out onto the Loch and advise on areas to fish and tactics, line weights and flies to use.

 Facilities for anglers on Loch Leven were greatly enhanced in May 2001 with the opening of the Loch Leven Angling Centre.
-Not only are there toilets and changing facilities available but the Boathouse Restaurant and its attached Coffee Shack beside the harbour at Kinross provides a large range of hot & cold food and drink as well as a licenced bar.
+Toilets and changing facilities are available and the Boathouse Restaurant with its attached Coffee Shack beside the harbour at Kinross provides a large range of hot & cold food and drink as well as a licensed bar.

 The Loch Leven Angling Centre is situated beside the harbour at the south west corner of the Loch at the southern end of the town of Kinross.